GameFinders/BTRFSArchLinux-installsh/README.md

 NO MORE KATE!
 I USE EMACS! and Shell freedom BTW.

 # Version Atomic 0.19-2
 SH Script provided for this.
-Versions may alter.
+Versions may alter. (unfortunately the SH script is experiencing init issues at the moment.)

 Website: https://huggingface.co/datasets/GameFinders/BTRFSArchLinux-atomic/tree/main